SoftwareAG/sagdevops-templates/templates/sag-cc-repo-custom/README.md

 -->
 # Command Central Public Product and Fix Master Repositories

-Use this template to add Software AG product and fix repositories for specific officially supported releases and using custom repository names.
+Use this template to add Software AG product and fix repositories with custom repository names and for specific officially supported releases.

 ## Requirements